Re7ird/Re7ird/README.md

 - 👋 Hi, I’m @Re7ird
-- 👀 I’m interested in Economics
+- 👀 I’m interested in Econometrics and computational finance
-- 🌱 I’m currently studying R
+- 🌱 I’m currently studying Financial Machine Learning
-- 💞️ I’m currently a Msc Student in ECON
+- 💞️ I’m currently employed at a securities firm.
 - 📫 How to reach me ...
 - my email address:
-- 1155184716@link.cuhk.edu.hk
+- a993503077@126.com

 <!---
 Re7ird/Re7ird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.